ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Since snappy frame contents [have a maximum size of `65536` bytes](https://github.com/google/snappy/blob/master/framing_format.txt#L104) and frame headers are just `identifier (1) + checksum (4)` bytes, the expected buffering of a single frame is acceptable.

-**Encoding-dependent header:** Req/Resp protocols using the `ssz` or `ssz_snappy` encoding strategies MUST encode the length of the raw SSZ bytes, encoded as an unsigned [protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+**Encoding-dependent header:** Req/Resp protocols using the `ssz_snappy` encoding strategy MUST encode the length of the raw SSZ bytes, encoded as an unsigned [protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints).

 *Writing*: By first computing and writing the SSZ byte length, the SSZ encoder can then directly write the chunk contents to the stream.
-If Snappy is applied, it can be passed through a buffered Snappy writer to compress frame by frame.
+When Snappy is applied, it can be passed through a buffered Snappy writer to compress frame by frame.

 *Reading*: After reading the expected SSZ byte length, the SSZ decoder can directly read the contents from the stream.
-If snappy is applied, it can be passed through a buffered Snappy reader to decompress frame by frame.
+When snappy is applied, it can be passed through a buffered Snappy reader to decompress frame by frame.

 Before reading the payload, the header MUST be validated:
 - The unsigned protobuf varint used for the length-prefix MUST not be longer than 10 bytes, which is sufficient for any `uint64`.